 Listen to the Ann Kroeker, Writing Coach podcast

 I want you to reach your writing goals, and I believe you’ll make significant progress (and have fun!) by being more curious, creative, and productive.
-These podcast episodes, intentionally kept short, offer practical tips and motivation for writers at all stages.
+These writing podcast episodes offer practical tips and motivation for writers at all stages.
 I keep episodes short and focused so writers only need a few minutes to collect ideas, inspiration, resources, and recommendations to apply to their work.
 Tune in for solutions addressing anything from self-editing and goal-setting solutions to administrative and scheduling challenges.
 Subscribe (see below) for ongoing input for your writing life that’s efficient and encouraging.

 Ways to Listen: